 Since it is the new year and the traditional food-laden holidays have peaked and everyone is trying to lose some weight, this is a good topic to write about.
 So… let’s answer the title first.
 Is weight loss as simple as being in a caloric deficit?
 Yes.
 The short answer is yes.
 If you eat less calories than your body burns, you will lose weight, but I want to go beyond those simplicities.

-Now, let’s get to what I really want to talk about: This infographic that’s been around the Internet town:
+Now, let’s get to what I really want to talk about: This infographic that’s been going around the Internet town:

 It basically lumps all the diets into one category: That they help you lose weight by creating a caloric deficit.
 While this is true, there’s A LOT more to these diets than meets the eye and I’d like to talk about some of them beyond just their use as weight loss.

 Now review the pyramid below from an older blog post about when a calorie is not a calorie… By looking at this, you’d think that “meal timing/frequency” is very unimportant compared to calories, macros and micros… so let’s explore this concept.

 Does Intermittent Fasting (IF) work only due to the caloric deficit the time restriction creates?

 I’ve written about intermittent fasting in length so I’d like to tackle this concept first.
 Let’s suppose you do “16/8 IF” where you basically restrict your eating to an 8-hour window and you don’t eat for 16 hours (including sleep) out of the 24 hours in a day.
 (Most common is to skip breakfast, have a light lunch, satisfying dinner and don’t eat anything after).

 Will you lose weight by implementing this?
 You probably will because you’re restricting the time you allow yourself to eat.
 But is it guaranteed?
 No, not at all.
 It’s still quite easy to over-eat within those 8 hours.